Jump Ahead To:

 Moving to a new city is always challenging.
 And a large part of that challenge is looking for a place to live, and it can be quite overwhelming.

-This list, along with “Best Up and Coming Neighborhoods in Seattle,” “Best Neighborhoods for Families in Seattle,” and our “Best Suburbs in Seattle” lists are more in-depth neighborhood guides meant to examine what it’s like living in each of these highlighted area, with links to popular destinations, as well as available houses for sale and apartments for rent (oh, and by way of introduction, we’re Bellhops—movers in Seattle, WA and throughout the country).
+This list is a more in-depth neighborhood guide meant to examine what it’s like living in each of these highlighted areas (oh, and by way of introduction, we’re Bellhop—Seattle movers and movers throughout the country).

 Former Seattle mayor Greg Nickels has called Seattle “a city of neighborhoods.”
 When the city was established during the mid to late 1800s, early European settlers were pretty haphazard when creating settlements for themselves, which were widely scattered around the area.
 These settlements grew larger as they became more populated, growing into conurbations, or regions that are made up of neighborhoods, towns, and cities that, as a product of population growth, have merged into one continuous, urban area.